MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 NumberSource            : OnPremises
 ReverseNumberLookup		: {SkipInternalVoip}
 ```
-This example displays information when reverse number lookup (RNL) is set to SkipInternalVoip on a number.
+This example displays when SkipInternalVoip option is turned on for a number.

 ## PARAMETERS